vihari/slides/seminar_2.md

 $P(A) = exp(-\lambda\theta_A)$

 -   Sub-strokes are identified by greedily adding, removing or replacing the pauses maximizing the likelihood of the observed trajectory.
-	A decompoaition of the image into substokes is scored as follows
+	A decomposition of the image into substokes is scored as follows
 	<img src="./md_slides/_images/bpl_eqn.png" height=100/>
 -   Once the strokes and their sub-parts are identified, K (=5) best candidate programs: $\psi$ and $\theta^{(m)}$ are identified.